 The Alliance is committed to making attendance at the Annual Meeting and MuseumExpo accessible for all.
 Onsite at the meeting, we encourage you to direct your questions regarding accessibility to the AAM Information Desk near registration.

-Questions regarding accessibility and accommodations in advance of the meeting should be directed to firstname.lastname@example.org.
+Questions regarding accessibility, accommodations and childcare in advance of the meeting should be directed to firstname.lastname@example.org.

-An accessible version of the Annual Meeting program book will be made available here closer to the meeting.
-This version of the program aims to be accessible to those with vision, mobility, neurologic and cognitive disabilities.
+An accessible version of the Annual Meeting program book is now available.
+This version of the program aims to be accessible to those with vision, mobility, neurological and cognitive disabilities.

 While registering, you will be prompted to indicate any accessibility needs.
 We will follow up with you prior to the meeting to provide resources or obtain more information.

 At the Registration counter, an Express Lane has been set up for attendees with accessibility needs and exhibitors.
 Feel free to proceed to this line for shorter wait times, or let a volunteer know if you need additional help.

 If you require an aide or personal assistant to help you navigate the Annual Meeting and MuseumExpo, we will register your aide as a complimentary guest.
 Email email@example.com to add an aide to your registration.

 ASL interpreters will be provided for all Featured Speakers Series sessions.
 Reserved seating will be available in the front of the North Ballroom for those needing seating close to the interpreter.
 Volunteers in teal shirts will be able to direct you to these seats.